dbrodie/rex/README.md

 ## Status

-Currently Rex is in an extrmely alpha stage, and while quite functional, should not be used without backups.
+Currently Rex is in an extremely alpha stage, and while quite functional, should not be used without backups.
 Future goals for Rex include:

 - Better support for huge files (mmap based)